LakeinLove/Mage-The-Awakening/Mage Society/Orders/Seers of the Throne.md

 The Seers look for [[Mystery|Mysteries]] revealing the [[Peoples/Exarchs|Exarchs]]’ will, or are directed to them by their divinations.
 A great many Seers are directed to search for [[Mystery|Mysteries]] under the command of their hierarchy, ostensibly by the will of the [[Peoples/Exarchs|Exarchs]], but most often to satisfy the whims of their betters (though most Seers assume that if the [[Peoples/Exarchs|Exarchs]] took issue, they’d say so).

-For their part, [[Peoples/Exarchs|Exarchs]] command the Seers to conquer the Watchtowers by studying Awakenings, control magic by hoarding secrets and mystic sites, enslave the Old Gods and various powers antithetical to Supernal magic, regulate the Abyss, divide humanity with rivalry and resentment to keep them Asleep, and destroy the Pentacle and the Nameless Orders.
+For their part, [[Peoples/Exarchs|Exarchs]] command the Seers to conquer the Watchtowers by studying Awakenings, control magic by hoarding secrets and mystic sites, enslave the Old Gods and various powers antithetical to Supernal magic, regulate [[The Abyss]], divide humanity with rivalry and resentment to keep them Asleep, and destroy the Pentacle and the Nameless Orders.

 By contrast, the [[Peoples/Exarchs|Exarchs]] also direct Seers to protect humanity from existential threats, and renew the vault-seals of ancient horrors called the Bound.
 Not even the Tyrants wish to rule a kingdom of ashes.
 More than once in history, this has required making common cause with the Diamond — primarily the [[Silver Ladder]], but occasionally the [[Guardians of the Veil]] and the [[Mysterium]].